It is required to link your show to a homepage for important reasons:

 - Having a homepage can make it easier for listeners to find your show.
 A homepage provides some extra context for Google when a user searches for content, and thus match more user searches.

-In addition, if you associate your RSS feed with a homepage, users searching for your podcast by name can get a description of your podcast as well as a carousel of episodes for your show on Google Search, something like this:
+- If you link your RSS feed and homepage, users searching for your podcast by name can get a description of your podcast as well as a carousel of episodes from your show in Google Search, something like this:

 - The page must comply with Google's Webmaster Guidelines.

 - Follow Search best practices for your webpage, as well as general best practices for adding useful and relevant titles and descriptions.

 - Google strongly recommends that the homepage, RSS feed, and all audio and video resources be at https addresses (rather than http).

 - Be sure that the page is not blocked to Google and doesn't require any passwords.

 - The page must be available to Google at the exact URL specified in the RSS feed's